Hartwell House, Buckinghamshire: Acquisition by the National Trust

 In September 2008 the National Trust acquired a long lease of the house from the Ernest Cook Trust (until 2111).
 The gift had been under discussion for almost 30 years and in 1997 the National Trust accepted restrictive covenants over all three properties.
 The house and grounds were gifted the Trust by the directors of Historic House Hotels (HHH).
 The house continues its present use as a hotel under the existing HHH management.
 Three National Trust directors joined the HHH board and all profits will go to Trust funds to provide for the long-term care of the three houses.

 Public access

-It is envisaged that arrangements will be put in place for the gardens and grounds of the hall to be open to visitors, along with tours of the ground floor rooms.
+Following the acquisition by the National Trust in 2008, it was suggested that arrangements would be made for the gardens and grounds of the hall to be open to visitors, along with tours of the ground floor rooms.
+Today, Hartwell House only permits access to the house and gardens to paying guests of the hotel or restaurant.